-- Charging for Employee Parking: Elimination of existing subsidies for off-site employee parking and charging for on-site employee parking. - ii.
+- i.
+Charging for Employee Parking: Elimination of existing subsidies for off-site employee parking and charging for on-site employee parking. - ii.
 Demand-Responsive Pricing: Adjustable hourly rates charged for employee or customer parking to manage parking availability. - iii.
 Parking Lease Adjustments: Rental of parking spaces on a monthly rather than yearly basis. - iv.
-Preferential Parking for Carpool/Vanpool: Parking spaces located in a preferential location and reserved for registered carpool and vanpool - v.
-Shared Parking: Parking spaces shared by two (2) or more uses when the peak needs of each use f.
-On-Site Services
+Preferential Parking for Carpool/Vanpool: Parking spaces located in a preferential location and reserved for registered carpool and vanpool vehicles. - v.
+Shared Parking: Parking spaces shared by two (2) or more uses. - vi.
+Unbundled Parking: Parking spaces rented, leased, or sold as an option rather than a requirement of the rental, lease, or purchase of a DWELLING UNIT or non-residential floor space.